n-yousefi/Arg-Graph/README.md

 var argGraph=$('.arg-Graph').ArgGraph();
 ```
 ### Adding new nodes:
-#### Append html
+#### Append html code
-You can append new items to the container div as html code like this
+You can append new items to the container div, as html code. like this:
 ```html
 <div class="arg-Graph">
      <div id="item1" class="arg-Graph_item" data-neighbors="item2,item3" style="left: 259px; top: 22px;">